 June is Scleroderma Awareness Month

 For more than 20 years, the Scleroderma Foundation, its chapters and support groups have recognized June as Scleroderma Awareness Month, marking it with annual awareness and fundraising events, as well as obtaining presidential, state and local proclamations.
-The Scleroderma Foundation has joined the Federation of European Scleroderma Associations (FESCA), and other international scleroderma organizations in recognizing June 29 as World Scleroderma Awareness Day.
+The foundation has joined the Federation of European Scleroderma Associations (FESCA), and other international organizations in recognizing June 29 as World Scleroderma Awareness Day.